 75th anniversary of the European Convention on Human Rights in the spotlight

-On Thursday 20 March, members of the House of Lords will debate the 75th anniversary of the European Convention on Human Rights.
+On Thursday 20 March, members of the House of Lords debated the 75th anniversary of the European Convention on Human Rights.

 Debate